global-liquid-mob/global-liquid-mob.github.io/README.md

 ## The current focus

-What we are modeling is a _slice_ of a workweek: 2 consecutive days, functioning as a mob (many different connected mobs actually), developing a project, together.
+What we are modeling is a _slice_ of a workweek: 2 consecutive days, functioning as a mob (many different connected mobs actually), developing a project, together. **Q0 - When and where are events that explore this space?**
+When: Every 3rd weekend in 2021.
+Where: The whole planet.
+[Schedule and Eventbite links here.](https://www.eventbrite.com/o/code-craft-saturdays-and-sundays-15457506392)

 **Q1 — What constitutes a Mob/Ensemble?**
 At any given time a “mob" consists of at least four people, and not more than 7,